Plastering enhances the appearance of the building. The objectives of plastering work can be briefly summed up as below.

 PRECAUTIONARY MEASURES TO AVOID CRACKS IN PLASTERING

-Cracking of plaster is a phenomenon observed in most buildings.
+The cracking of plaster is a phenomenon observed in most buildings.
 If enough precautions are taken, the plaster cracks can be minimized.
 The following are some precautions to minimize the plaster cracks.
-Please note that the precautionary measures are to be taken from the masonry stage of the work.
+Please note that precautionary measures are to be taken from the masonry stage of the work.

 At the time of masonry, apply a thin layer of rough cement-sand plaster (Chhat), at the junction of masonry & column.
-At this junction, cracks are likely to develop due to the different coefficient of expansion of two materials.
-Application of thin cement-sand layer reduces the chances of cracks developing.
+At this junction, cracks are likely to develop due to the different coefficients of expansion of the two materials.
+The application of a thin cement-sand layer reduces the chances of cracks developing.